 Don’t assume that your jury will understand your expert witness just because he or she is an expert.
 Experts in any field tend to have a language all their own; a language no jurors speak.
 Just as it is important for attorneys to speak in plain English, translating “expert-speak” into that same understandable language is just as crucial.

 Remember, experts are there to inform or teach the trier of fact.
 To help that process along, the use of a PowerPoint presentation can be extremely helpful.
-Pictures help jurors understand difficult concepts and turning technical talk into relatable content by including items such as:
+Pictures help jurors understand difficult concepts.
+Technical talk needs to be translated into relatable content by including items such as:

-The Trial Science team will work with your expert witness to make sure their important points are taken back into the jury room for meaningful deliberations.
+The Trial Science team will work with your expert witness to make sure their main points are taken back into the jury room for meaningful deliberations.